ms32035/firefly-iii-client/docs/RuleGroupsApi.md

 api_instance = firefly_iii_client.RuleGroupsApi(firefly_iii_client.ApiClient(configuration))
 id = 1 # int | The ID of the rule group.
 page = 1 # int | Page number.
 The default pagination is 50 items. (optional)
-start = '2018-09-17' # str | A date formatted YYYY-MM-DD, to limit the transactions the test will be applied to.
-Both the start date and the end date must be present.  (optional) end = '2018-09-17' # str | A date formatted YYYY-MM-DD, to limit the transactions the test will be applied to.
+start = '2013-10-20' # date | A date formatted YYYY-MM-DD, to limit the transactions the test will be applied to.
+Both the start date and the end date must be present.  (optional) end = '2013-10-20' # date | A date formatted YYYY-MM-DD, to limit the transactions the test will be applied to.
 Both the start date and the end date must be present.  (optional) search_limit = 56 # int | Maximum number of transactions Firefly III will try.
 Don't set this too high, or it will take Firefly III very long to run the test.
 I suggest a max of 200.  (optional) triggered_limit = 56 # int | Maximum number of transactions the rule group can actually trigger on, before Firefly III stops.
 I would suggest setting this to 10 or 15.
 Don't go above the user's page size, because browsing to page 2 or 3 of a test result would fire the test again, making any navigation efforts very slow.  (optional) accounts = '1,2,3' # str | Limit the testing of the rule group to these asset accounts.
 Only asset accounts will be accepted.
 Other types will be silently dropped.  (optional)